-3.1.
-Fish size (Fork length) at the time of tagging and release
+3.1 Fish size (Fork length) at the time of tagging and release

-Among the 97,553 smolts released with PIT-tags during 2015-2019, length data were available for only 8545 fish (5%; Table 3).
-Juveniles from three broodstock sources (in-basin Yakima-stock, Eagle Creek and Washougal out-of-basin stocks) were released in the Yakima Basin in 2015-2019.
-Some fish were released in late February in 2017 (2/28/2017), but most of the fish were released in March and April.
-Overall, there was no significant difference in mean smolt fork length among release groups in different months except in 2015 (see figure 2).
-Fish that were tagged/released in May were the largest, but fish released in March tended to be larger at tagging than fish in the April release groups.
+Among the 111,418 Coho smolts released with PIT-tags from outmigration years 2015 through 2020, lengths at the time of tagging were available for only 8605 fish (7%; Table 3).
+The broodstock sources of these smolts were Yakima returns, Eagle Creek outplants and Washougal outplants released in March and April of each outmigration year.
+Overall, there was no significant difference in mean smolt fork length among release groups in different months, but fish released in March tended to be larger at tagging than fish in the April release groups.
 This was contrary to expectations since fish should be growing larger over time.
-This observation was most likely a hatchery effect as March releases were largely comprised of fish reared at the Prosser hatchery where water temperatures are relatively higher compared to the other hatcheries used for rearing Coho juveniles released in the Yakima reintroduction program.
+This was most likely a hatchery effect, as March releases were largely comprised of fish reared at the Prosser hatchery where water temperatures are higher than at the other hatcheries used to rear Coho juveniles for this study.